"I am glad that taking part in a trial might help others on their own cancer journey.”

 A study looking at ovarian cancer screening for women at high risk - The United Kingdom Familial Ovarian Cancer Screening Study (UK FOCSS)

 This study looked at screening women who are at a high risk of developing ovarian cancer.
-This may be because they have a family history of ovarian or breast cancer, or they have family members with a known genetic change such as BRCA 1 or BRCA 2.
+This may be because they have a family history of ovarian cancer or breast cancer, or both.
+Or they (or a family member) have a genetic change known to increase the risk of ovarian cancer, such as BRCA 1 or BRCA 2.
 This trial was supported by Cancer Research UK.

 Some women at high risk of developing ovarian cancer have screening.
+This is because they prefer not to have their ovaries and fallopian tubes removed to prevent cancer.
 But we don't know yet if screening is helpful or not.

 The aim of this trial was to find out whether screening tests can pick up ovarian cancer at an early stage, before it causes symptoms and when treatment is more likely to be successful.